-A: The CBF will begin setting baby oysters in the barge's tanks during the 2020 restoration season, which runs from late spring through early fall.
+A: CBF began setting baby oysters in the barge's tanks during the 2020 restoration season, which runs from late spring through early fall.

 Q: How big is it?

-A: The two 50-by-13-foot barges are pinned together to form a 50-by-26-foot floating center--large enough to support six 800-gallon setting tanks, two cranes, and room to work.
+A: The two 50-by-13-foot barges are pinned together to form a 50-by-26-foot floating center—large enough to support six 850-gallon setting tanks, two cranes, and room to work.

 Q: What are the cranes for?

 A: The cranes are used to lift pallets of recycled oyster shells and to load heavy concrete oyster reef balls, which are a great way to quickly build three-dimensional oyster habitat.

 Q: Will the oyster barge be open to the public?

 A: The oyster barge will be open to volunteers looking to get involved in oyster restoration, and for educational opportunities for students and members of the community.